explosion-mental/sxiv/README.md

 ## Fork
-I use someone's fork which I don't remember why I did it, but his fork I believe is on sxiv.1
+I use someone's fork which I don't remember why I did it, but his fork I believe is on sxiv.1 _Note:_ after looking for all the forks I could find, the [qsmodo fork](https://github.com/qsmodo/sxiv/commits/master) was really logic in the code that has been changed.
+Of course I would like more things that's why this exist, so thanks to that repo.

 ## Patches
 Just look them up, most of them aren't on this build.